 These rules could be used to block some of these forgeries.
 They will block some legitimate mail, most of which will be from automated mailers.
-I use temporary errors when blocking on these rules.
+I use temporary errors when blocking based on these rules.

 - DNS lookups for rDNS looks fail.
 Until recently this was a rare occurrence, but since the botnet takedowns began have occurred frequently.
-This may be a result in DNS changes for dynamic address ranges.
+This may be a result of DNS changes for dynamic address ranges.
 I defer the connection in this case.
 A review of the IP addresses failing indicates they were not legitimate senders.

 - There is no PTR record for the IP address.
 (34.5% / 0.2% / 0.04%)

 - Use of a Helo name invalid at the second level (e.g. example.ca).
 Very few legitimate senders fail this test.
 Those that do usually have a PTR record which returns a sub-domain of the HELO FQDN.